Policies & Procedures

 - ISACS is an accrediting body; thus, the only actions that ISACS can take resulting from a complaint are those pertaining to the school’s accreditation status.
 ISACS cannot redress a grievance resulting from a decision at a school or an action, or inaction.

 - When ISACS does take action on accreditation status, it usually does so as a result of a pattern of behavior, not an individual incident or series of incidents with one individual or family.
 Accordingly, in many cases the immediate action taken as a result of a complaint will be to put it on file and the school informed that a complaint has been filed.
 Further action may be taken at a later date if a pattern emerges.
-On the other hand, if previous complaints of a similar nature have been filed, action regarding accreditation may be taken right away.
+If previous complaints of a similar nature have been filed, action regarding accreditation may be taken right away.

 - When ISACS does take action on accreditation status, it usually does so in incremental stages, first giving the school time to correct the procedures and practices or to meet the standards that are in question.
 The school is asked for a written course of action.
 ISACS then reviews the school’s response and determines whether it is sufficient to remedy the issue.
 If not, the school can be put on conditional accreditation, delayed accreditation, or, if no remedy is forthcoming, disaccredited.

-- Oral complaints can be discussed with the director of accreditation at any time.
+- Oral complaints may be discussed with the ISACS director of accreditation at any time.
 ISACS will explain the policies and procedures outlined herein.

-- To be considered, complaints must be submitted in writing to ISACS and signed with a copy sent by certified mail to the head of the school the complaint is against.
+- To be considered, the signed complaint must be submitted to ISACS and a copy sent with delivery verification to the head of the school the complaint is against.
 ISACS will acknowledge all such complaints and an initial review will be made by the director of accreditation and executive director of ISACS.